kalouantonis/clojurebot/README.md

 ## Available commands

 `echo` - Repeats the message after echo.
 E.g. `echo Say something`
-`time` - Prints the current UTC time.
+`time` - Prints the clojurebot's current local time.
 `amirite?` - Confirms your correctness.
 `coin` - A heads/tails coin toss.
 `eval` - Runs (a limited subset of) the clojure evaluator on the given string.